garronej/ts-ci/README.md

 # Presentation

-This template automate the boring and tedious tasks of:
+This template automates the boring and tedious tasks of:
 - Filling up the ``package.json``
 - Setting up Typescript.
 - Writing a [README.md](https://github.com/garronej/denoify_ci/blob/dev/README.template.md) with decent presentation and instructions on how to install/import your module.
-- Testing on multiples ``Node`` version before publishing.
+- Testing on multiple N``ode`` version before publishing.
 - Maintaining a CHANGELOG.
 - Publishing on NPM and creating corresponding GitHub releases.

-Beside, good stuffs that come with using this template:
+Besides, good stuff that comes with using this template:
-- No source file are tracked on the default branch.
+- No source files are tracked on the default branch.
 - Shorter specific file import path.
   ``import {...} from "my_module/theFile"`` instead of the usual ``import {...} from "my_module/dist/theFile"``